FOI - Freedom of Information

 - the right to obtain reasons for decisions taken by public bodies affecting the person.

 The Act distinguishes between personal and non-personal information.
 You can access your personal information regardless of when it was created if it is still in existence.
-You can only access non-personal information which has been created since the 21st April 1998 (i.e. commencement date of the Act) except in very specific circumstances.
+You can only access non-personal information which has been created after the 21st April 1998 (commencement date of the FOI Act).

 How to Apply